 A program that focuses on the systematic analysis of public policy issues related to education and educational systems at the local, state, national, and international levels.
 Includes instruction in social and cultural issues in education, contemporary educational policies, history of education, economics of education, international and comparative education, education and social change, educational research and evaluation methods, and applications to specific public policy topics.

-For all the 82 degrees awarded in Education Policy Analysis annually, the majority of them are Masters degree.
-Out of the 18 students graduating with degrees at the Doctors degree research scholarship level across the US, 56% percent identify as women and 44% percent identify as men.
-While students at schools all over the US study Education Policy Analysis, Massachusetts has the most graduates.
+For all the 86 degrees awarded in Education Policy Analysis annually, the majority of them are Masters degree.
+Out of the 66 students graduating with degrees at the Masters degree level across the US, 80% percent identify as women and 20% percent identify as men.
+While students at schools all over the US study Education Policy Analysis, New York has the most graduates.
 The average starting salary for an undergraduate degree in Education Policy Analysis is $46,800.

-If you’re interested in Education Policy Analysis, then you should look at these top colleges, including the University of Massachusetts-Dartmouth, Harvard University and Arizona State University Campus Immersion.
-The University of Massachusetts-Dartmouth is our best ranked institution for a degree in Education Policy Analysis with 6 students graduating with this major annually at the Doctors degree research scholarship level.
+If you’re interested in Education Policy Analysis, then you should look at these top colleges, including Vanderbilt University, Brigham Young University and Boston University.
+Vanderbilt University is our best ranked institution for a degree in Education Policy Analysis with 24 students graduating with this major annually at the Masters degree level.
 Learn more about college options in the table below.

-For Education Policy Analysis majors, some of the most in demand careers include Education Teachers, Postsecondary, Political Science Teachers, Postsecondary and Transportation Planners.
-Additionally, Education Policy Analysis graduates may land a top paying job, such as Transportation Planners or Political Science Teachers, Postsecondary.
+For Education Policy Analysis majors, some of the most in demand careers include Education Teachers, Postsecondary, Social Scientists and Related Workers, All Other and Political Science Teachers, Postsecondary.
+Additionally, Education Policy Analysis graduates may land a top paying job, such as Social Scientists and Related Workers, All Other or Political Science Teachers, Postsecondary.